sourcegraph/handbook/content/bizops/user_definitions.md

 #### What is a retained active user?

 An active user is retained if they were performed actions that qualify them as an active user in both the current and previous periods.
+Our standard retention timeframe is four weeks.
+This aligns with our method of billing which measures Monthly Active Users.

 ### What is an activated user?